davidgasquez/kaggle-airbnb/README.md

 the winner.

-The entire run should not take more than 2 hours(parallel preprocessing magic) in a modern computer, although you may run into memory issues with less than 8GB RAM.
+The entire run should not take more than 2 hours(parallel preprocessing magic) in a modern computer, though you may run into memory issues with less than 8GB RAM.

 Feel free to contribute to the code or open an issue if you see something wrong.